 Traits: Lively, intelligent, unconventional, and humorous.
 Full of compelling wit and vivacity to which you will want to return.

-Stories which feel to me like a 'Lizzie', will be very much the gold standard.
+Stories which feel to me like a 'Lizzy', will be very much the gold standard.
 Not necessarily always a five-star story, but the most enjoyable kind of Regency.
 These audiobooks will be full of life and emotion, may be either passionate or romantic, and are generally well written.

 Rating: 4 Roses - 🌹🌹🌹🌹